 Since Kako gets all its power from a generator, diesel fuel is important here!
 To save on the cost, we do not run the generator in the afternoon or at night, but it still adds up!
 This will last all fall, winter and into the summer.

-Ways that you can help cover expenses for kids camp supplies: Label your donation to Kako accordingly please, in memo line, indicating what you desire funds to go towards, or just in Summer camp in general.
+Ways that you can help cover expenses for kids camp supplies next summer: Label your donation to Kako accordingly please, in memo line, indicating what you desire funds to go towards, or just in Summer camp in general.

-6) This year for the first time, I am looking at outfitting all the summer staff with two ‘Staff T-shirts’.
+4) This year , I am looking at outfitting all the summer staff with two ‘Staff T-shirts’.
 This brings great unity and team spirit, and makes it easier for campers and staff alike to quickly, and easily identify official staff members.
-Kako pays for these T-shirts, but this is a big cost to camp, and if you would like to help in this area, I expect the budget to be around $2000 for the order.
+Kako pays for these T-shirts, but this is a big cost to camp, and if you would like to help in this area, I expect the budget to be around $1500 for the order.